dmitro3/jeju/apps/crucible/README.md

 ## Autonomous Agents

-Crucible supports autonomous agents that run on configurable tick intervals, similar to Babylon's pattern.
+Crucible supports autonomous agents that run on configurable tick intervals.
 Each tick, the agent uses the LLM to decide what actions to take.

 ### Running Autonomous Agents